 TROPES RELATED TO HOTELS AND MOTELS

-Inn Security — the bit in a story where the hero is super tired (probably because of some battle) and goes to rest in an inn, but is woken up by the inn security in the middle of the night for some reason.
+- Inn Security — the bit in a story where the hero is super tired (probably because of some big struggle) and goes to rest in an inn, but is woken up by the inn security in the middle of the night for some reason.